Skip to main content

 Lumos is an award specific to Belmont students interested in pursuing volunteer opportunities abroad within their field of study to learn more about themselves and their passions.

-• Students independently identify and vet a non-profit organization that they would like to work at and construct a realistic budget on what their project will cost.
-Application is very extensive, but award could cover the total cost of the proposed project.
+• Students independently identify and vet a non-profit organization that they would like to work at and construct a realistic budget for what their project will cost.
+The application is very extensive, but the award could cover the total cost of the proposed project.

-• Fall application deadline is November 1st and the spring application deadline is April 1st.
+• The fall application deadline is November 15th and the spring application deadline is March 15th.

 Belmont campus contact for more information: Shauna Walsh